 Evidence of the owner, comes from a variety of sources:

-- Orders are delivered in discreet packaging.
+- Orders are delivered in discreet packaging, a nice plus.

 Of course these details are subject to change early on as the company works to develop its brand and messaging.
-Some assumptions were made based on the site in the state it was when we viewed it last week, clearly they could make some changes so we will come back and update this post as we learn more.
+Some assumptions were made based on the site in the state it was when we viewed it last week (January 2013), clearly they could make some changes so we will come back and update this post as we learn more.

 Nonetheless it is interesting to see the new brand pop up and to see who is behind it.
 Our guess is Thrive is not doing well with their MLM (multi-level marketing) business and felt the need to start a whole new brand that was completely separate from Thrive where they could operate like a normal business.
 Having talked with 3 close friends who are or have been Thrive consultants they agreed that this is likely (in part) Thrive’s plan to sell product outside of the traditional MLM methods.
 With the Nutristore product line separate from Thrive it enables the company to go after opportunities that might prove difficult with their existing business model.